Quantcast

 Early voting

-Richmond voters can soon begin casting ballots early for the 2025 elections, including races for governor, lieutenant governor, attorney general and members of the House of Delegates.
+Richmond and Virginia voters can cast ballots early for the 2025 elections, including races for governor, lieutenant governor, attorney general and all 100 members of the House of Delegates, as well as a variety of local offices.
+Early voting allows residents to vote in person before Election Day and can help reduce wait times at polling places.

 Prev